• Skip to main content

 The Knowledge Project Podcast

-Andrew Wilkinson: Building an Empire [The Knowledge Project Ep. #143]
+Andrew Wilkinson: Building Tiny [The Knowledge Project Ep. #143]

-We discuss the lessons learned acquiring 40 companies, why he struggled to find happiness and what changed, mimetic desire, competing with venture-backed companies, hiring and firing CEOs, getting back up after million dollar mistakes, and so much more.
+We discuss the lessons learned from acquiring 40 companies, struggling to find happiness, mimetic desire, competing as an independent company with venture-backed companies, getting back up after million-dollar mistakes, and so much more.

 Listen and Learn: YouTube | Apple Podcasts | Spotify | Transcript